 SEED ARTS CAMP 2016

-In 2016 and beyond we are committed to creating & facilitating two bi-annual camps and one event (field trip, community service, fundraiser) per month, with Seed Arts leading the way; three days of self-discovery, laughs, comfort-zone busting and community building!
+In 2016 we are committed to creating & facilitating two bi-annual camps and one event (field trip, community service, fundraiser) per month, with Seed Arts leading the way; three days of self-discovery, laughs, comfort-zone busting and community building!
 As the year progresses, our goal is to dive deeper.
 With that intention, Seed Arts' mission is to simply expose campers to creativity and community while planting Eayikes seeds of childlike wonder and acceptance.

 We love tribes!
 It's a big world out there, so any chance we get to replicate a true family-like environment we'll take it.
 Even though the entire group of campers and staffer feels like one big family, it's in tribes where we make internal leaps.
 It's in tribes where we find the confidence to share our stories, learn to listen to others', and realize the greatness in our own life experience.